Itinerary for Costa Rica Packrafting

 Day 6 – Relax at El Nido

-We’ll be staying at the El Nido camp again this night so you’ll need to pack up—this is a full layover day.
+We’ll be staying at the El Nido camp again this night so there’s no need to pack up—this is a well-deserved, full layover day.
 You can have a relaxing morning with your coffee and book in a hammock, or watching birds and the jungle come to life.